 Day 26 Bay of Islands - Auckland - In flight

-We travel south along the Hibiscus Coast to Auckland Airport for an evening scheduled Qantas flight to Sydney or Melbourne and onward flight to London via Dubai.
+We travel south along the Hibiscus Coast to Auckland Airport for your return flight to the UK.

 Upon arrival, your Titan vehicle will be waiting for the journey home.